0xvileness/EmailScraper/README.md

-Email scraping is used for collecting and data scraping emails through websites.
+Python Email scraping tool is used for collecting and data scraping emails through websites.